Quin Snyder Opens About His History, Life During COVID-19

 Snyder On Life During COVID-19

-Like many parents during the COVID-19 pandemic, Snyder has had his hands full with his three children.
+Like many parents during the COVID-19 pandemic, Snyder has had his hands full with his children.
 However, Snyder is using the time to accomplish some of his parenting goals.

 “I’ve been wanting to teach my two oldest, Anika and Wyatt how to play chess,” Snyder said.
 “So, when the bell rings and they have to go to the next class, suffice to say I am their favorite teacher.”